googlesamples/assistant-sdk-python/google-assistant-sdk/googlesamples/assistant/grpc/README.rst

 Python samples for the Google Assistant gRPC API
 ================================================

-This repository contains reference samples for the ``google-assistant-grpc`` Python package.
+This repository contains a reference sample for the ``google-assistant-grpc`` Python package.

+It implements the following features:
+- Trigger conversation using a key press.
+- Audio recording of user query.
+- Playback of assistant answer.
+- Conversation State management.
+- Volume control.

 Prerequisites
 -------------